 King of France

-As a staunch Catholic, Louis VIII refused to tolerate Catharism in his kingdom.
+As a staunch Catholic, Louis VIII of France refused to tolerate Catharism in his kingdom.
 In turn, Louis launched a crusade against the Cathari in 1226.
 During the ensuing conflict, the king captured the fortress of Avignon and established royal authority in the south.
 However, Louis began to suffer from dysentery during his military campaign.
 The king would be forced to return to Paris to recover before completing his crusade.
 On November 8, Louis succumbed to his illness and died.

 Bradbury, J. (2010).
 The Capetians: Kings of France, 987-1328.
 London: Hambledon Continuum.